Unifying the Dynkin and Lebesgue-Stieltjes formulae: Abstract

 \section{Abstract}

-We establish a local martingale $M$ associate with $(X,Y)$ where $X$ is a sufficiently nice Markov process and $Y$ is a process of bounded variation (on compact intervals).
-This martingale generalizes both Dynkin's formula for Markov processes and the Lebesgue-Stieltjes integration (change of variable) formula for (right continuous) functions of bounded variation.
-When further, relatively easily verifiable conditions are assumed then this local Martingale becomes an $L^2$ martingale.
+We establish a local martingale $M$ associate with $f(X,Y)$ under some restrictions on $f$, where $Y$ is a process of bounded variation (on compact intervals) and either $X$ is a jump diffusion (a special case being a L\'evy process) or $X$ is some general (c\'adl\'ag metric space valued) Markov process.
+In the latter case $f$ is restricted to the form $f(x,y)=\sum_{k=1}^K\xi_k(x)\eta_k(y)$.
+This local martingale unifies both Dynkin's formula for Markov processes and the Lebesgue-Stieltjes integration (change of variable) formula for (right continuous) functions of bounded variation.
+For the jump diffusion case, when further relatively easily verifiable conditions are assumed then this local martingale becomes an $L^2$ martingale.
 Convergence of the product of this Martingale with some deterministic function (of time) to zero both in $L^2$ and a.s. is also considered and sufficient conditions for functions for which this happens are identified.

 {\bf Keywords:} L\'evy system, Markov process, jump diffusion, local martingales, Dynkin's formula.

 {\bf AMS Subject Classification (MSC2000):} Primary 60G44; Secondary 60J25, 60G51, 60K30.